French Bread, ooo-la-la! Don’t you love it, especially homemade?

-When Don was a little boy in France, one of his daily joys was walking or biking to the local boulangerie for a loaf of French Bread.
+When Don was a little boy in France, one of his daily joys was walking or biking to the local boulangerie for a loaf of bread.
 Sometimes he would spread camebert cheese on the sliced bread and enjoy it that way.
 But what he remembers most fondly is Georgette, the maid, slicing off a hunk of bread, splitting it lengthwise and putting dark chocolate in it for an after-school treat.

 Wouldn’t that be divine?

 This French Bread is as close as you can get to the baguettes from the boulangerie in the center of Barbizon, France.
 The trick to making the bread nice and crusty is spritzing the oven with water at the beginning of the baking process.